Ranthambore National Park, Rajasthan, India

 If you’re after a luxurious ambience in a natural and harmonious environment, Aman-i-Khas is very much for you.

-Aman-i-Khas offers 10 Luxury air conditioned canvas tents reminiscent of the bygone Mongol era.
+Aman-i-Khas offers 10 Luxury air-conditioned canvas tents reminiscent of the bygone Mughal era.
 The bedroom area is fitted with a king size bed flanked by twin writing desks.
 The bathing area includes a shower, soaking tub and separate toilet.
 There is also a ceiling fan and a cooler chest for drinks.

 Facilities include a lounge providing a range of books about the surrounding region, board games, novels and magazines, spa offering massages, scrubs and traditional henna art using local herbs and spices and swimming pool.
 There is also a dining tent serving Indian cuisine and a range of Western dishes using local produce and vegetables and herbs from the camp’s organic vegetable garden.